-Jones Day made its big move into London over a decade ago when it took over Gouldens - a traditional mid-sized City firm known for its high profits and stellar salaries.
+Jones Day made its big move into London in 2003 when it took over Gouldens - a traditional mid-sized City firm known for its high profits and stellar salaries.
 Despite initial wobbles, it is one of the most profitable, as well as one of the largest, law firms in the world, with an enormous reputation for massive M&A.

 The London office services some major property developers, as well as a host of private equity and hedge funds.
-It's a pretty major force in litigation, too, and has run some noteworthy cases through the courts in recent years, including a successful defence of Texas Keystone against Excalibur Venture's $1.6bn Kurdistan oil fields claim, which played out over a marathon 57 day trial in 2013.
+It's a pretty major force in litigation, too, and has run some noteworthy cases through the courts in recent times including defending MasterCard against Quinn in a 19bn claim, the biggest UK lawsuit in history.

 New joiners get whisked to Washington for a fondly-remembered week of

 free booze bonding with their peers from the firm's enormous international network.
 Although it's worth noting that there's no chance of a seat abroad other than the occasional stint in Dubai.

 The firm also gets points for its flat management structure, lack of hierarchy and supportive working environment.
 The firm will "support associates' efforts to develop new skills and practice areas” and partners "seem to be care about your career goals and general professional development".

 There are the usual grumbles about long hours, but if you want to take home this sort of wedge you have to expect to burn the midnight oil occasionally.
 Chargeable targets are officially a reasonable 1500-1700 hours a year, but insiders say that 2000 is probably more like it (not that bonuses make up for it).